cyb3rxp/awesome-soc/soc_basics.md

 ![image](https://user-images.githubusercontent.com/16035152/186768852-464d6e3b-1081-45ff-b0bf-0c21ea54dcaf.png)

-# Attack lifecycle
+# What is an attack lifecycle?

 As per [Mandiant article](https://www.mandiant.com/resources/insights/targeted-attack-lifecycle):

 ![image](https://user-images.githubusercontent.com/16035152/186893725-9da9c798-128b-416e-b93e-42cbf30baced.png)

-# Most common infection vectors
+# What are the most common infection vectors?

 Based on experience, and on numerous malware statistics, the following ones should be considered as priority:
 * emails;